arjansturing/smbv1finder/README.md

 # SMBv1 Finder
 This script returns the SMBv1 status and FileShare information of the servers within a AD environment.

-Make sure that you run the script in "Administrator" mode.
+Make sure that you have the Active Directory module installed and run Powershell as "Administrator" when using the script.

 When using the script for external servers that the "PSRemoting" is enabled on the regarding servers.